-Philadelphians who have visited Millesgården in Stockholm – the home-turned-museum of famed Swedish sculptor Carl Milles (1875-1955) – may have been surprised to find the exact same Playing Angels as the ones we have on Kelly Drive along the Schuylkill River.
+Philadelphians may be surprised to learn that the Millesgården in Stockholm – the home-turned-museum of famed Swedish sculptor Carl Milles (1875-1955) – exhibits on their waterfront the exact same Playing Angels as the ones we have on Kelly Drive along the Schuylkill River.
 At Millesgården, these larger-than-life bronze angels fly high atop their pedestals as they do in Philadelphia, overlooking Sweden’s Vartan Harbor in the company of similar works by Milles.
 In Philadelphia, our three angels were installed almost 50 years ago, and have become a beloved sight and useful marker along the river for thousands of rowers, joggers, cyclists, and drivers who pass them every day in Fairmount Park.

 Impressed by a Visit to Millesgården